Simulator pedal

 A simulator pedal, sim pedal or gaming pedal is a pedal used in a simulator for entertainment or training.
 Common examples are throttle and brake pedals for driving simulators, and rudder pedals for flight simulators.
 For minimum latency, they are often connected to a computer or gaming console via cabling, for example with USB-C.

 For video game entertainment such as arcade games or for beginner sim racers, inexpensive pedals are often used, while for serious training and professional sim racing there are more expensive models, and these are sometimes coupled with a direct-drive sim racing wheel.

 Although new sim racers are often more concerned with the steering wheel, many experienced racers recommend putting more money into the pedals (and a sturdy sim rig) and rather purchase a less expensive steering wheel if one has to prioritize.

 Sensors

-The transducer or sensor on inexpensive pedals is often based on potentiometers eller Hall effect sensors, while more expensive pedals use load cells (or sometimes load cells combined with hydraulics).
+The transducer or sensor on inexpensive pedals is often based on potentiometers or Hall effect sensors, while more expensive pedals use load cells (or sometimes load cells combined with hydraulics).
 Gaming pedals used with computer games are basically electronic brake-by-wire pedals and electronic throttle-by-wire pedals.